yhagio/tutorialedge.net/content/projects/chat-system-in-go-and-react/part-4-handling-multiple-clients.md

 Once, you've run these commands, you should notice that this has automatically generated two new files within your `backend/` directory.
 These should be the `go.mod` and the `go.sum` files.

+* **go.mod** - This file is a bit like your standard `package.json` in a NodeJS project.
+It basically details all of the packages and versions required by our project in order to build and run.
+In this instance, it should just contain 1 `require` statement for `github.com/gorilla/websocket`
+* **go.sum** - This file is used for validation purposes, it contains the expected cryptographic checksums of the content of specific module versions for your application.

 > **Note -** For more information on the new experimental Go modules feature, check out the official Wiki page: [Go Modules](https://github.com/golang/go/wiki/Modules)

 # Splitting out our Websocket Code

+Now that we've done that necessary bit of house-cleaning, we can move on to improving our codebase.
+We're going to be splitting up some of our application into sub-packages for easier development.

-Ideally, your `main.go` file should just be an entry point into your Go application, it should be fairly minimal and call out to other packages within your project.
+Now, ideally, your `main.go` file should just be an entry point into your Go application, it should be fairly minimal and call out to other packages within your project.

 > **Note -** We'll be basing our project layout on the unofficial standard for Go projects - [golang-standards/project-layout](https://github.com/golang-standards/project-layout)

 Let's create a new directory called `pkg/` within our backend directory.
 Within this, we'll want to create another directory called `websocket/` which will contain a `websocket.go` file.

 We'll be moving a lot of our WebSocket specific code that we currently have in our `main.go` file into this new `websocket.go` file.

-One key thing to note though, is that when we copy over our functions, we'll need to capitalize first letter of each function that we want to make visible to the rest of our project.
+> **Note -** One key thing to note though, is that when we copy over our functions, we'll need to capitalize first letter of each function that we want to make visible to the rest of our project.

 ```go
 package websocket